Hand-held Calculators

 Measuring 2 3/8 inches by seven-eigths of an inch by 3 1/2 inches, it will operate for more than a year on a 9-volt dry cell battery.
 The chips drive the liquid crystal displays directly"

-The October 25th edition of the magazine expanded on the details[2]:
+The October 25th edition of the same journal expanded on the details[2]:

 Now that the wraps are off the mini electronic calculator that Ragen Precision Industries says could retail for under $100, the question is: can Ragen produce them at the 4,000 to 5,000 per month called for by its initial order?
 The uncenainty results because the shirt-pocket-sized machine boasts two of the newest and least applied electronics technologies: complementary C/MOS semiconductors, used in a calculator for the first time, for the arithmetic, logic, and display drive circuitry, and liquid crystals for the readouts.